probcomp/Venturecxx/doc/reference.md

 ### Pseudo-Directives

-The `force` and `sample` instructions are "pseudo-directives" which have temporary effects on the current program trace.
+The `force` and `sample` instructions are "pseudo-directives" which have temporary effects on the current program history.

+- `[force expression value]`: set an expression to a value momentarily.

-`[force expression value]` is a temporary version of `observe` which is immediately forgotten after incorporating the observation.
+  Force is a temporary version of `observe` which is immediately forgotten after incorporating the observation.
 This has the effect of initializing `expression` to `value` without introducing a lasting constraint.
+In typical use, the expression is just a single variable, which sets that variable to the given value.

+- `[sample expression]`: make a transient prediction.

-`[sample expression]` is a temporary version of `predict` which is immediately forgotten.
+  Sample is a temporary version of `predict` which is immediately forgotten.
 This has the effect of evaluating `expression` once, without adding it to the program trace.
-Therefore, unlike `predict`, a `sample` instruction will not be maintained during inference, and `sample`d expressions will be independent of one another (conditioned on the rest of the trace).
+Therefore, unlike `predict`, a `sample` instruction will not be maintained during inference, and `sample`d expressions will be independent of one another (conditioned on the rest of the program history).

 ### Inference Instructions